unioslo/mreg/docs/network_policies.md

   "name": "SecurePolicy", // This will be turned into "securepolicy" internally "attributes": [
     {
-      "attribute": 1,   // ID of an existing NetworkPolicyAttribute "value": true
+      "name": "foo",   // Name of an existing NetworkPolicyAttribute "value": true
     }
   ]